luke-who/hpc-course-examples/mpi/example2/README.md

 Exercise
 --------

-Modify the send-recv program to experiment with different communication patters.
+Modify the send-recv program to experiment with different communication patterns.
 For example:

 1. 'round-robin', where each `rank` sends to `rank+1`, which duly receives,